rahulc0dy/micro-auth/.github/SECURITY.md

 follow these steps to report it:

 1. **Contact Us**:
-    - Email codyrahulop [at] gmail [dot] com with details of the vulnerability.
+    - Email security concerns directly to the repository owner.
-    - Use the subject line: `Security Vulnerability Report`.
+    - Alternatively, use GitHub's private vulnerability reporting feature.

 2. **Provide the Following Information**:

     - A detailed description of the vulnerability.
     - Steps to reproduce the issue.
     - Any potential impact the vulnerability could have.
     - (Optional) A suggested fix or mitigation.

 3. **Wait for Response**:

     - We will acknowledge receipt of your report within **48 hours**.
     - After validating the vulnerability, we aim to resolve it as quickly as possible.
 You will be notified when the issue is fixed.